CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 * _A member may search for an item present in the library._
 * _A member may see the availability of an Item in the library._
 * _A member may create his personalize wish list with the items available in the library._
-* _A member may set notifiaction for an Item when it will be available to lend._
+* _A member may set notification for an Item when it will be available to lend._
 * _These are different types of memberships are available for the members to subscribe with. (e.g. Basic, Moderate, Extreme, VIP e.t.c.)_
 * _Each type of membership have certain limit (e.g. Basic membership may lend items for which total cost should not exceed $200 at any point of time)._
 * _An Item can be searched by any of its attributes._